Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 6. Frequently Asked Questions

-Yes, you need Listed Building Consent (LBC).
-Even though vacuum glazing looks like single glazing, it is a material alteration.
-However, precedent is growing for approvals across the UK.
+Yes, you legally need Listed Building Consent (LBC).
+Even though vacuum glazing looks almost identical to single glazing, it is classed as a material alteration.
+However, precedent is growing rapidly for approvals across the UK.

-The “sightline” is the width of the spacer bar inside the double glazed unit.
-If this is too thick, you can see the metal strip sticking out past the timber glazing bars, which ruins the historic look.
+The “sightline” is the width of the spacer bar inside a double-glazed unit.
+If this is too thick, you can clearly see the metal strip sticking out past the slim timber glazing bars, which ruins the historic look.
 Vacuum glazing eliminates this issue.

 Yes, it is a premium product, costing significantly more than standard double glazing.
-However, when compared to the cost of moving house or the ongoing energy savings in a large heritage property, it is often a viable investment.
+However, when compared to the cost of moving house, or the massive ongoing energy savings in a large, draughty heritage property, it is often a highly viable long-term investment.

 📚 Explore Our Heritage Glazing Hub